ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 By creating API tokens within the MCAS portal external applications can connect to the REST API endpoints and perform a range of read and update operations.

-#### Design Considerations

 A common use-case for this is to generate block scripts from a third-party network appliance, or to resolve alerts that have been investigated through a connected SIEM product.

-#### Design Decisions

-The tables below describe the API token design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 102 API token Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---